ecssiah/libgdx-and-jruby/README.md

     frameTiles = Java::ComBadLogicUtils::Array.new

-You just remove all the periods and use CamelCase to access the class directly without importing.
+You remove all the periods and use CamelCase to access the class directly without importing.
 If you needed to use it numerous times you could just create an alias for it using Ruby to avoid the warning.
+I find I rarely need to rely on a Java collection instead of a Ruby array.

       ...